Question: But What Can I Do?

 Answer: A Lot!

-Below are action items you can help us with.
-They range from the interpersonal level to the level of the federal government.
-They are all designed to move us closer to our goals of stopping the land application of toxic sewage sludge in Virginia and charting a course toward waste solutions that are actually sensible and sustainable.
+These suggested Action Items, at every level, are all designed to move us closer to our goals of stopping the land application of toxic sewage sludge in Virginia and charting a course toward waste solutions that are actually sensible and sustainable.

-The Power of the Pen: Connect with Your Neighbors
+Person-to-Person: Connect with Your Neighbors

 This is a grassroots movement.
 Your voice matters and one-to-one communication is essential.
 Ways to help:

-• Educate yourself about sludge, then talk with your neighbors, family and friends about it — especially if some of those people are farmers.
+Educate yourself about sludge, then talk with your neighbors, family and friends about it — especially if some of those people are farmers.
 Help them get educated, too.

-• Sign up for newsletters and alerts from us and our allies, then help spread the word about events, educational opportunities, and action campaigns via your social media and social network.
+Sign up for newsletters and alerts from us and our allies, then help spread the word about events, educational opportunities, and action campaigns via your social media and social network.

-• Submit written comments and encourage others to do so.
+Submit written comments and encourage others to do so.
 See more in the local government and DEQ sections below.

 State Regulators: Virginia Department of Environmental Quality (DEQ)